afps-spec

 5.4 Input, Output, and Config Schemas

-input, output, and config all use the same wrapper shape:
+input, output, and config all use a wrapper shape containing a required schema member and optional AFPS metadata:

 {